dseguin/kana-edit/README.md

 <img src="resources/screenshot02.png">

 The program uses <a href="http://www.sfml-dev.org/">SFML</a> as a display interface.
 Future updates may make use of SFML's other features, such as sound or networking.
-Kana-edit currently builds on Windows, Linux, and {Free|Open}BSD.
+Kana-edit currently builds on Windows, MacOSX, Linux, and {Free|Open}BSD.

 # Compiling on Windows
 Building kana-edit requires: